Jashan582/ACIT2520-Project/README.md

 2. <Changed everything to use passport,> This task is resposible for making sure all our code uses passport to work.

 Aaron Dimatulac
-1. <Fix admin> This task is resposible for fixing revoking sessions
+1. <Fix admin,> This task is resposible for fixing revoking sessions

-2. <Implemented passport> This task is resposible for making sure all our code uses passport to work.
+2. <Implemented passport,> This task is resposible for making sure all our code uses passport to work.

-3. <Implemented logout> This task is resposible for logging out users.
+3. <Implemented logout,> This task is resposible for logging out users.

-4. <Fixed reminder controller> This task is resposible for fixing reminders.
+4. <Fixed reminder controller,> This task is resposible for fixing reminders.